syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ## Enable data Labels

-You can add data labels to improve the readability of the chart and it can be enabled using [DataLabel]() property of [ChartSeries]().
-By default, there is no label displayed, you have to set [ShowDataLabels]() property of series to True.
+The [ShowDataLabels]() property of series can be used to enable the data labels to improve the readability of the chart.
+The label visibility is set to `False` by default.

 {% tabs %}